Parent Teacher Partnership Activities 2016-2017 School Year

 Campbell Soup Labels and Box Tops for Education:

 - Labels from Campbell’s products (soups, sauces, etc.) can be clipped from their containers and collected at school or in the baskets at each entrance to church.
 Labels are collected throughout the year and redeemed for educational equipment.
 The Box Tops are redeemed for cash and benefit PTP.
 Volunteers are needed to cut and trim the labels to prepare them for shipping; some of this work can be done from home.
+This is the last year for this activity.

 - This game is played annually by students in grades 4 – 6.
 All of the students in the school bring in money that day to be out of uniform and to participate (by playing or by watching) the game.
 The money raised is donated to a different charity each year.